nabielgit/bynderTestingUI/README.md

 # TEST SCENARIOS

-## Feature: Login and logout functionalites
+## Feature: Login and Logout functionalites

 ### Scenario: Navigate to login page, successfully login and then logout of dashboard
     Given: User is on wave-trial login page